You are here: Home / Where To Go / Cooktown / Cooktown Sights and Attractions

 The Aboriginal (Bama) people of the Guugu Yimithirr language group have inhabited this area for thousands of years.
 The area was first put on the map in 1770 when Lt.
 James Cook beached his ship the HM Bark Endeavour, and tethered it to a tree in the mouth of the what was to be named the Endeavour River.
 Lieutenant James Cook needed to carry out urgent repairs after coming to grief near Cape Tribulation on the Great Barrier Reef.
 The tree was replaced many years ago with a commemorative stone and plaque where the Endeavour was moored for several weeks.

-A walk along Cooktown’s main street provides an introduction to the history of our town.
+A walk along Cooktown’s main street provides an introduction to the history of our town and a great starting point to visit Cooktown's Top Attractions.

 Fishing boats